 Q: You often see a lot of people on holiday who have applied SPF and it has not been fully absorbed by the skin leaving a white paste on the skin, if you leave it like that are you actually protected?

-A: The white appearance from sunscreen comes from the mineral UV filters, such as titanium dioxide, zinc oxide or iron oxide.
+A: The white appearance of sunscreen comes from the mineral UV filters, such as titanium dioxide, zinc oxide, or iron oxide.
 These mineral (physical) sunscreens can reflect light from the skin and tend to be less irritating.
 However, new technologies have meant mineral sunscreens can now have a reduced white appearance and your skin will still be protected with these.

 Q: Should we be applying SPF into our scalp?

-A: It is not practical to apply SPF to the scalp as it is covered with hairs.
-Instead wearing a broad-brim hat on a sunny day can help to block the direct sun exposure.
+A: It is not practical to apply SPF to the scalp as it is covered with hair.
+Instead wearing a broad-brim hat on a sunny day can help to block direct sun exposure.